The Undying Monster: Plot

 Curtis' investigation at the Hammond household reveals a number of unusual circumstances, including slamming doors and clanking chains, a recently entered secret room supposedly locked for years, and a statue of a strange dog-like creature in the Hammond family crypt.
 During his investigation, one of the initial victims of the attack dies (after being in a coma), and the case is sent to a coroner's jury for judgement.
 Upon hearing testimony from members of the Hammond family and their associates, the jury rules that the victim died at the hand of an unknown person or creature of unknown species.

 After the ruling, Curtis looks for evidence upon the victim's body.
 He finds a hair that he later identifies as a wolf's, but the hair disappears mysteriously soon after he analyzes it.
 The monster attacks again, this time kidnapping Helga Hammond, but Curtis and the police chase him down.
 When shot, the monster transforms into Oliver Hammond.

-Afterwards, Dr. Jeff Colbert, a friend of the Hammonds, reveals that they have been afflicted with lycanthropy for generations — that is, they are werewolves — and he had been attempting to cure them of the disease.
+Afterward, Dr. Jeff Colbert, a friend of the Hammonds, reveals that they have been afflicted with lycanthropy for generations — that is, they are werewolves — and he had been attempting to cure them of the disease.
+He also explains that the deaths and suicides are so that the family do not harm innocent people.